-The policy for student and community use of computers is below.
+The policy for faculty, staff, student and community use of computers is below.
 This policy can be found in Policy Section II: Community and Governmental Relations, Section G1.01, Use of System Computers.

 G. USE OF SYSTEM COMPUTERS

 II.G.1.01 - Policy